 2 bags prepackaged kale salad

-3 cans chickpeas – 1 can for the homemade hummus and 2 cans for the lunches
+3 cans chickpeas, no salt added – 1 can for the homemade hummus and 2 cans for the lunches

 5 cans sockeye or pink salmon – 3 cans for the salmon cakes and 2 cans for sandwiches